Mudhol Hound

-The Mudhol Hound also known as (Caravan Hound), is a breed of sighthound from India.
+The Mudhol Hound (also the Caravan Hound) is a breed of sighthound from India.

 The Kennel Club of India (KCI) and Indian National Kennel Club (INKC) recognize the breed under different breed names.
 The KCI registers it as a Caravan Hound while the INKC uses the name Mudhol Hound.
+A variety of the breed with more hair is the Pashmi Hound.